Ole Ivar Lovaas: UCLA Feminine Boy Project

 In October 2020, the Journal of Applied Behavior Analysis (JABA) issued an expression of concern about the Rekers and Lovaas paper, which they had originally published.
 In the expression of concern, the journal editors acknowledged that the study would have violated ethical standards if conducted at the time of writing, but claimed they chose not to rescind the paper because they did not believe the study violated the ethical standards of its time.
 In a note accompanying the expression of concern, the journal's editors said that the study did psychological harm to Murphy and his family, but claimed that his suicide could not be causally linked to the study.
 The editors also said that the study did harm to the LGBTQ+ community by falsely validating the efficacy of conversion therapy, and stated that conversion therapy was not representative of the field of ABA as a whole.

-JABA's justification for not retracting the paper was rejected by some members of academia, including Arthur Kaplan, who founded the medical ethics division at the New York University Grossman School of Medicine, and Austin Johnson, the director of the school psychology program at the University of California, Riverside's Graduate School of Education.
-Kaplan, who claimed he had "never seen such a 'historically oriented' disclosure," further stated, "I think many would have found punishing this behavior wrong by the standards of the day so I am not persuaded this note is accurate."
+JABA's justification for not retracting the paper was rejected by some members of academia, including Arthur Caplan, who founded the medical ethics division at the New York University Grossman School of Medicine, and Austin Johnson, the director of the school psychology program at the University of California, Riverside's Graduate School of Education.
+Caplan, who claimed he had "never seen such a 'historically oriented' disclosure," further stated, "I think many would have found punishing this behavior wrong by the standards of the day so I am not persuaded this note is accurate."
 Johnson stated, "Rekers and Lovaas abused Kirk Murphy, a cisgender gay man who ultimately committed suicide in 2003.
 The words used and actions described in Rekers and Lovaas are abusive and shameful.
 They did not have value in 1974.
 They do not have value now.
 To comply with editorial guidelines and basic human decency, JABA must retract this paper."
 Johnson also pointed out that the treatment of Murphy had been contemporaneously labeled unethical by some of Lovaas' peers, including ABA researcher Donald M. Baer, and that the American Psychiatric Association had already depathologized homosexuality at the time the paper was published.